commercelayer/contentful-gatsby-demo/README.md

 }
 ```

-Got everything from Contentful we will have to use as slug for our pages.
+Got everything from Contentful we have to create a slug for our pages.

 ```js
 // ...